Baschdl578/customizepkg/README.md

 - Pattern can be any rexgexp
 - Value (only needed for replace) can be any string
 - Comments can be added by starting the line with `#`
+- The seperator can be changed by adding "@SEPARATOR=" to a configfile

 # Additional Files #